Fat Man: Assembly

 The plutonium pit was 3.62 in in diameter and contained an "Urchin" modulated neutron initiator that was 0.8 in in diameter.
 The depleted uranium tamper was an 8.75 in sphere, surrounded by a 0.125 in shell of boron-impregnated plastic.
 The plastic shell had a 5 in cylindrical hole running through it, like the hole in a cored apple, in order to allow insertion of the pit as late as possible.
 The missing tamper cylinder containing the pit could be slipped in through a hole in the surrounding 18.5 in aluminum pusher.
 The pit was warm to the touch, emitting 2.4 W/kg-Pu, about 15 W for the 6.19 kg core.

 The explosion symmetrically compressed the plutonium to twice its normal density before the "Urchin" added free neutrons to initiate a fission chain reaction.

 The result was the fission of about 1 kg of the 6.19 kg of plutonium in the pit, or about 16% of the fissile material present.
 The detonation released the energy equivalent to the detonation of 21 ktonTNT.
 About 30% of the yield came from fission of the uranium tamper.
+In April 1945 a conservative estimate of the explosive power of "Fat Man" for the Target Committee was then equivalent to 700 to 5,000 tons of TNT.